 The deal will enable PerkinElmer to grow its infectious disease testing portfolio to include latent tuberculosis detection, it said.

-In PLOS this week: genetic characterization of lager yeast, phylogenetic study of Rickettsia africae, and more.
+In PLOS this week: genomic and transcriptomic analysis of conjunctival melanoma, phylogenetic analysis of Clostridioides difficile, and more.

 The researchers believe that their prototype could be the basis of a portable, point-of-care testing platform that would enable rapid testing anywhere.

 The WHO and FIND are supporting NGS-based testing in low-resource settings, while a resistance testing program at New York State's Wadsworth Center has matured.

 The company's CEO said that its single-molecule tethering technology has demonstrated limits of detection comparable to commercial molecular tests.

 The company's Q3 sales reflect ongoing demand for COVID-19 testing products and improved customer demand in other areas of the firm's portfolio.

 The option was exercised under a multiyear contract between T2 Bio and BARDA valued at a total of $69 million if all options are exercised.

 In Genome Biology this week: analysis of tuberculosis samples from the 1600s, tool to detect variants affecting RNA-binding protein activity, and more.

 The money will be used for research and development, building a clinical laboratory network, and seeking regulatory approval.